djalbat/watchful-cli/README.md

 * [With Style](https://github.com/djalbat/with-style)

 This is also a package but has a bundled example.
-To see the latter in action, run `npm watch-debug` as before along with `npm start` to kick off a small development server that utilities Lively.
-The example can be viewed at http://localhost:8888 and will live reload if you make changes to the source.
+To see the latter in action, run `npm install` and `npm watch-debug` as before along with `npm start` to kick off a small development server.
+The example can be viewed at http://localhost:8888 and, since the development server utilises Lively, will live reload if you make changes to the source.

 * [Muon](https://github.com/petros-ioannou1/muon)